Bug report #14083

 Adding up (+) variables in expression builder results in concatenation

 |Affected QGIS version:||2.12.1||Regression?:||No|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||22093|

 If I add up two variables using the expression builder, the two values are concatenated, instead of added up.
 So if A = 2091 and B = 0, I get the result of A+B = "20910" (as if I used the || operator).
 The other operators (-, /, *) seem to work as they should.
 If I add up two integers, there is no problem.

 I have the latest QGIS on the Mac.
 Version 2.12.2 is not yet available on the Mac, so I am not sure if the bug is still present there.

-#5 Updated by Nyall Dawson about 4 years ago
+#5 Updated by Nyall Dawson over 4 years ago

 - Status changed from Reopened to Closed